The cool and the cruel: separating hard parts of LWE secrets

 and $\mathbf b_{\text{circ}} = \mathbf A_{\text{circ}} \mathbf s + \mathbf e$ where $\mathbf s$ and $\mathbf e$ are the vector representations of $s(x)$ and $e(x)$ respectively.

-When the matrix has this structure, we can rotate the ``cruel bits'' around (without redoing any lattice reduction) and increase our chances of recovering the secret, if there are only a small number of cruel bits in one of the rotated cruel regions.
-This makes the RWLE problem clearly easier than generic LWE in those cases, with respect to our attack.
+When the matrix has this structure, we can rotate the ``cruel bits'' around (without redoing any lattice reduction) by constructing datasets composed of elements from certain indices in the matrix As Appendix Figure~\ref{fig:orig-shifted-hu} shows, shifting increases our chances of recovering the secret, since we can rotate the cruel region essentially for free.
+Rotating around, we may find a rotation of the cruel region with only a few cruel (active) bits.
+We can then run our attack on this new, easier problem.
+This ability to shift the cruel region makes the RWLE problem clearly easier than generic LWE, with respect to our attack.